 Divorce is a fact of life in America.
-But are there rules of etiquette when it comes to the aftermath of failed marriages?
-It is going to be difficult for everyone, especially the children, but there are ways to lessen the blow and let the healing process begin.
+But are there rules of etiquette when it comes to the aftermath of marriages that have ended?
+Divorce is difficult for everyone, often especially for the children.
+But there are ways for divorced men to soften the blow and start the healing process.
 We can moderate our behavior and words in ways that, at the very least, don’t make the transition harder than it has to be.

-The relationship we forge post-marriage with our ex, and how much integrity with which we conduct ourselves, will go a long way in determining how the family pulls through.
-There is hope in making it better by considering this code of honor for the divorced dad.
+The relationship you forge post-marriage with your ex and how much integrity with which you conduct yourself will determine how well the family adjusts to its new normal.
+It is truly possible to make it better by using this code of honor for the divorced dad.